Sjögren’s syndrome (pronounced Shurgren's syndrome) is a condition that mainly affects your eyes and mouth, causing them to become dry.

 If you have dry, irritable or sore eyes, your GP will probably suggest using eye drops or ointments.
 You may need to use these several times a day.
-There are many different types of eye drops.
-Some are only available with a prescription from your GP, others can be bought from a pharmacy.
+There are many different types of eye drops and you may need to try several to find one that works best for you.
+Some are only available with a prescription from your GP; others can be bought from a pharmacy.

 If you have a dry mouth, your GP may recommend trying artificial saliva.
 Artificial saliva can come in the form of a mouth spray, gels or lozenges.
 Some products also contain fluoride.

-For answers to frequently asked questions on this topic, see FAQs.
+For answers to frequently asked questions about this topic, see FAQs.